In order to improve the safety of our roads, Council undertakes yearly seal preservation and road resurfacing programs.

 Q: Bin collection has occurred and because of the works my bin was missed, should I leave it out?

-A: Council works with our contractors to coordinate bin collection around roadworks, however sometimes bins get missed.
-Please leave your bin out and we endeavour to pick it up the following day.
+A: Please ensure bins are placed out by 6am on the normal day of collection, Council works with our contractors to coordinate waste collection around construction works, however sometimes bins may be missed.
+Please leave your bin out and we will endeavour to pick it up the following day.
 If this doesn’t happen please ring Council on 8372 8888.

 Q: Some kerb was replaced before the road, but only small sections.
 Why wasn’t the kerb on the rest of the street replaced?